 Mr. Cannito is party to an offer letter ("Offer Letter") with Holdings, formerly known as Redwire, LLC, formerly known as Cosmos Parent LLC.
 Mr. Baliff is party to an employment agreement ("Baliff Employment Agreement") with Redwire, effective June 1, 2022.
-Mr. O'Konek is party to an employment agreement (O'Konek Employment Agreement," and together with the Baliff Employment Agreement, the "Employment Agreements") with Redwire Holdings, LLC, formerly known as Cosmos Acquisition, LLC, a wholly-owned subsidiary of the Company, effective June 22, 2020.
-Mr. Cannito's Offer Letter and the Employment Agreements each provide for annual base salary, target bonus opportunity, an initial grant of incentive units for Messrs.
-Cannito and O'Konek and an initial equity award for Mr. Baliff, participation in long-term equity incentive awards for Messrs.
-Cannito and Baliff, reimbursement of reasonable business expenses for Messrs.
-Baliff and O'Konek, and eligibility to participate in our benefit plans generally offered to similarly situated employees.
-The amount of base salary and bonus opportunity provided for each of our Named Executive Officers under their respective Offer Letter or Employment Agreement or are as follows: (i) for Mr. Cannito, a base salary of \$300,000 and target annual bonus of 50% of his base salary, (ii) for Mr. Baliff, a base salary of \$380,000 (increasing to \$400,000 on the first anniversary of the Employment Agreement's effective date), target annual bonus of 75% of his base salary an initial equity award consisting of 57,000 restricted stock units and 114,000 stock options issued under the Redwire), and an initial target annual equity award for calendar year 2023 under the 2021 Plan of 300% of his base salary, and (iii) for Mr. O'Konek, a base salary of not less than \$200,000 and target annual bonus of at least 37.5% of his base salary.
+Mr. Edmunds is party to an employment agreement ('Edmunds Employment Agreement," and together with the Baliff Employment Agreement, the "Employment Agreements") with Redwire Space, Inc., formerly known as Made In Space, Inc., a wholly-owned subsidiary of the Company, effective November 23, 2020.
+The Offer Letter and the Employment Agreements each provide for annual base salary; target bonus opportunity; an initial grant of incentive units for Messrs.
+Cannito and an initial equity award for Mr. Baliff; opportunity to participation in long-term equity incentive awards for Messrs.
+Cannito, Baliff and Edmunds; reimbursement of reasonable business expenses for Mr. Baliff; and eligibility to participate in our benefit plans generally offered to similarly situated employees.
+The amount of base salary and bonus opportunity provided for each of our Named Executive Officers under their respective Offer Letter or Employment Agreement are as follows: (i) for Mr. Cannito, a base salary of \$300,000 and target annual bonus of 50% of his base salary, (ii) for Mr. Baliff; a base salary of \$380,000 (increasing to \$400,000 on the first anniversary of the Employment Agreement's effective date), target annual bonus of 75% of his base salary, an initial equity award consisting of 57,000 restricted stock units and 114,000 stock options issued under the Redwire Corporation 2021 Omnibus Incentive Plan (the "2021 Plan") with such award vesting in three equal annual installments (subject to Mr. Baliff's continued employment with Redwire), and an initial target annual equity award for calendar year 2023 under the 2021 Plan of 300% of his base salary, and (iii) for Mr. Edmunds an initial base salary of \$180,000, subject to adjustment in the Company's sole discretion, and a target annual

-The Baliff Employment Agreement provides an initial term of employment that will expire on June 1, 2025 and will automatically renew and extend for subsequent 12month periods unless either party provides written notice of non-renewal.
+The Baliff Employment Agreement provides an initial term of employment that will expire on June 1, 2025 and will automatically renew and extend for subsequent 12-month periods unless either party provides written notice of non-renewal.
 The Baliff Employment Agreement includes perpetual confidentiality and non-disparagement covenants and non-competition and non-solicitation covenants that apply during the employment period and the 12-month period thereafter.

-The Employment Agreements also provide for certain severance benefits upon a resignation by the applicable Named Executive Officer for "Good Reason," upon a termination by us without "Cause," or, for Mr. O'Konek, due to the Named Executive Officer's death or "Disability."
+The Baliff Employment Agreement also provides for certain severance benefits upon a resignation for "Good Reason," upon a termination by us without "Cause."
+The Edmunds Employment Agreement provides for certain severance benefits upon a termination by us without "Cause."
 Please see "-Additional Narrative Disclosure-Potential Payments Upon Termination or Change in Control" below for more details regarding the severance benefits provided to our Named Executive Officers under the Employment Agreements and the Separation Agreements.